juliagoda/pak-gui/README.md

 ### Dependencies - Qt6

 - cmake
+- pak (`git clone -b e4ee7efea11d48f3a2af32771bd8494bed2 https://gitlab.com/nycko123/pak.git`)
 - qt6-base
 - qt6-charts
 - gcovr (optional for tests)
 - gtest (optional for tests)

 <br/>

+### Configuration

+It's required to set TERM environment variable globally.
+For example within <b>.bashrc</b> file in home directory.
+For example such line can be added - <b>TERM=konsole</b> (or other terminal app you are using)

 ### Installation